nidayand/video-people-detection-with-http-post/README.md

       # URL to post image result to.
 Path will be appended with a field called "file" with type image/jpg
       - URLPATH=http://192.168.2.104:1880/videonotify

-      # Confidence level of assessed frames
+      # Required minimun level of confidence when detected a person on the analysis of a frame.
+Default 0.2
       - CONFIDENCE=0.5

       # Good enough confidence level.
-If this level or above don't continue with the video analysis
+Skip additional frame analysis when this level has been reached.
+Default 0.8
       - GOOD_ENOUGH_CONFIDENCE=0.7

       # Every x frame will be checked for a person